heynickc/awesome-ddd/readme.md

 - [dry-python](https://github.com/dry-python) - A set of libraries for pluggable business logic components.

 ### Ruby
+- [Eventide](https://eventide-project.org) - Event Sourcing and Microservices Stack for Ruby.
+A set of libraries for writing event driven, autonomous services.
 - [Rails Event Store](https://railseventstore.org) - Rails Event Store (RES) is a library for publishing, consuming, storing and retrieving events.
 It's your best companion for going with an event-driven architecture for your Rails application.

 ## Podcasts and Interviews